 When Must a Business Provide a Prop 65 Warning in a Language Other Than English?

-When a consumer product sign, label or shelf tag used to provide a warning includes consumer information in a language other than English, the warning must also be provided in that language in addition to English.
+When a consumer product sign, label or shelf tag used to provide a warning includes consumer information in a language other than English, the warning must also be provided in that language and English.
 Facilities that offer signs in languages other than English must also offer any necessary warnings in other languages.

 What are the consequences of not providing Proposition 65 warning labels?